FBA Workflow: A Breakdown of FBA Changes and How to Handle Them

 It started in 2016 with the change in the review policy when Amazon banned incentivised reviews completely and encouraged sellers to use Amazon Vine instead.
 This bout of changes will come to a wrap on October 1, 2017.

 Amazon is restructuring and streamlining fulfillment fees.
 Instead of paying for handling and packing separately, sellers will pay a set per unit fee.
 Then, at the end of February, Amazon consolidated the fee structure for media and non-media items and removed the zero-fee fulfillment for high value orders.

 It didn’t stop there.
 Starting this year, Amazon will charge the same rate for products shipped in October as the ones shipped during the November/December holiday season, slightly reducing costs.
-But, storage fees for standard and oversized items will increase to be in line with the holiday season as well, so if you want to store inventory at an Amazon warehouse during Q4, be prepared to pay a premium.
+But, Amazon's storage fees for standard and oversized items will increase to be in line with the holiday season as well, so if you want to store inventory at an Amazon warehouse during Q4, be prepared to pay a premium.

 [bctt tweet="If you want to store FBA inventory during Q4, be prepared to pay a premium." username="skubana_erp"]

 As with anything else, the new system comes with a few pros and cons.